Green Island Top 10 Attractions

 Fun fact: In 1937, the world’s first glass-bottom boat was launched on Green Island.

 Green Island Jetty is renowned for its vibrant marine ecosystem, making it a haven for snorkelling enthusiasts.

 7. Aquatic Activities

-Swimming in the waters of the Great Barrier Reef is a thrill in itself, but the water activities don’t stop there.
+Swimming in the Great Barrier Reef waters is a thrill, but the water activities don’t stop there.
 Try kayaking, surf skiing or windsurfing to show your expertise or learn a new skill.
 For a little more adrenalin, take to the skies with parasailing.